 2. Meet Changing Market Needs with Technology

-As more companies develop digital transformation strategies and deploy IoT, we’ll see use cases evolve for AI, 5G, and Edge computing.
+As more companies develop digital transformation strategies and deploy IoT, we’ll see Applications evolve for AI, 5G, and Edge computing.

 AI is currently being deployed to help search for vaccines and therapeutics and it has eased the administrative burdens of burgeoning telehealth services.
 5G is also supporting these endeavors by enabling faster connections for virtual meetings and telehealth visits.
 What we’re seeing is just the tip of the iceberg of what new, IoT-enabled technologies can do — for society and for the changing environment.